o-sdn-o/vtm/doc/vt-input-mode.md

 - Auto restore all terminal modes on exit.
 - Be independent of operating system and third party libraries.

-## Motivation

-...keybd press/release/left/right/scancode tracking...

-...window size tracking...

-...window resize synchronization...

-...preventing console window from closing...
+Note:

-The reason for not using the existing mouse tracking modes is the lack of support for negative coordinates and the limited set of buttons.
+- Existing mouse tracking modes lack support for negative coordinates and have a limited set of buttons.

-The reason for not using bracketed paste mode is that there is no support for transferring binary data and data containing sequences of the bracketed paste mode itself.
+- Bracketed paste mode does not support the transfer of binary data and data containing sequences of bracketed paste mode itself.

-The reason for not using the existing focus tracking mode is the convenient enabling/disabling of this mode - all tracking modes in one sequence.

 ## Conventions